Setting Gemstones in Metal Clay

 In her excellent instructional DVD set "Contemporary Metal Clay 1" renowned jewelry artist, instructor and author Hattie Sanderson demonstrated how to make a nifty bezel-making tool out of polymer clay that is extremely helpful for making these types of partial bezels.

-The basic idea is to create a thick, perfectly flat patty of conditioned polymer clay of even thickness throughout (you also can use a large circle cutter with a thick slab of rolled-out clay and smooth the edges with your finger), cut out a hole from the center with a clay cutter (or straw) that is slightly smaller than the girdle of the faceted stone you want to set, cure this polymer clay "doughnut", sand it perfectly smooth and flat, and then seal it with a polymer clay-compatible glaze or clear varnish.
-Cut or punch a matching hole in a piece of nonstick sheet (optional but recommended).
+The basic idea is to create a thick, perfectly flat patty of conditioned polymer clay of even thickness throughout (you also can use a large circle cutter with a thick slab of rolled-out clay and smooth the edges with your finger), cut out a hole from the center with a clay cutter (or straw) that is slightly smaller than the girdle of the faceted stone you want to set, cure this polymer clay "doughnut" and sand it perfectly smooth and flat.
+You can seal it with a very thin, very even coat of polymer clay-compatible glaze or clear varnish, if you wish.
+I prefer to cut a piece of nonstick sheet to the size of the tool, cut or punch a matching hole in the center of the nonstick sheet, and place it on top of the cured and sanded polymer.

 If the clay is deep enough, use a small straw or other cutter to cut out a hole slightly smaller than the stone.
 Then moisten the surface of the clay around the hole very lightly, wait a few seconds for the moisture to be absorbed into the clay, and then center the stone over the hole and press it straight down into the clay until the girdle (faceted stones) or shoulder (cabochons) of the stone is about 1 mm below the surface of the clay (or deeper, depending on the shrinkage of the clay formula).